niaz60/DiffAI/README.md

 ## Tasks to be implemented in data generation codes
-:white_large_square: Multi-threads to read data, one thread for reading and transforming one .cif file.
+:white_check_mark: Multi-threads to read data, one thread for reading and transforming one .cif file.
 :white_large_square: Partition the data processing task into multi sub-tasks on different processors.
 Different process will spawn multiple threads to read and process single .cif file independently and in paralle.
-:white_large_square: wrap the aforementioned data generation code into the Dataloader.get_item().
+:white_check_mark: wrap the aforementioned data generation code into the Dataloader.get_item().
-:white_large_square: We can control the augmentation of data by passing different values of U, V, W to the get_item() function.
+:white_check_mark: We can control the augmentation of data by passing different values of U, V, W to the get_item() function.
-:white_large_square: Apply our Dataloader to the model training pipeline.
+:white_check_mark: Apply our Dataloader to the model training pipeline.